Rob Reiner's unrealized projects: The Tap TV series

 On August 13, 2014, Reiner was set to direct the pilot of Aaron Tracy and Andrew Lenchewski's Yale University thriller television series The Tap for USA Network with Reiner producing the series, along with Alan Greisman, Charlie Ebersol, Lenchewski and Tracy through Universal Cable Productions.
 On April 7, 2015, the show was in active development, leading to a pilot order from USA Network on August 8, 2016, but on June 19, 2017, The Tap pilot was passed over.

 The Global War on Morris TV series

 On February 9, 2015, Reiner was set to direct and produce the comedy television series adaptation of Steve Israel's novel The Global War on Morris with Andrew Lenchewski attached to write the series for USA Network.

 2020s

 The Spy and the Asset TV series

 On June 30, 2021, in an interview for SiriusXM, Reiner revealed that he was working on a "10 to 13-episode" TV project about the relationship between Donald Trump and Vladimir Putin, called The Spy and the Asset.
 Reiner was collaborating on the project with writer Ward Perry.

+Spinal Tap II: The End Continues sequels

+When asked about further sequels to Spinal Tap, Reiner said he had "one idea [he] might try" and adapt into a screenplay, but noted that he "[has] to enjoy the process" in order for it to happen.

 Offers

 The Shawshank Redemption

 In the 1990s, Reiner offered to be the alternate director of Frank Darabont's screenplay The Shawshank Redemption, adapted from Stephen King's short story "Rita Hayworth and Shawshank Redemption", but Darabont stayed on.
+The film was released in 1994, produced by Reiner's company Castle Rock Entertainment.